 Evergreen seminars provide an excellent opportunity to hear Boston University faculty and noted experts in arts, politics, communications and the sciences share their interests, expertise, and research on a wide variety of subjects.
 Whether you attend a single seminar or a themed series of talks, you’ll find yourself engaged and inspired by insightful, entertaining, and provocative discussions with some of the best.

-Below is the upcoming seminar offered by Evergreen this Summer.
+Below are the upcoming seminars to be offered by Evergreen this Spring.
 Advanced registration is required.

 GSU Conference Auditorium